szzhiyang/PerfectWindows/README.md

 * Make full use of start menu.
 This will dramatically boost your working efficiency.
 Pin or drag the frequently used folders, Apps or setting items to start menu.
 Try it now, I believe you will handle it and love it !
 * You can increase or decrease the system volume easily by pressing PAGE UP or PAGE DOWN keys.
 * You can launch your default web browser easily by pressing F1 key.
+* Type BEPERFECT in start menu and run the command anytime you wanna restart your PC or make your Windows experience perfect again.

 ## About the Conservative Mode
-* The Conservative Mode only allows the installed Apps running.
+* The Conservative Mode only allows the installed Apps running, which can greatly help you prevent running malware.
-* With the Conservative Mode enabled, the executable files are only allowed to run from the following directory:
+* With the Conservative Mode enabled, the executables are only allowed to run from the following directory:
 ```
 %systemroot%
 %ProgramFiles%